E-xyza/zigler/guides/1-nifs.md

 package.
 The `beam.term` type is an opaque, wrapped datatype that ensures safe manipulation of terms as a token in your zig code.

-You will also need [`beam.env`](beam.html#env) environment variable to reference the execution environmet of your nif, to box and unbox data from the beam terms.

 ```elixir
 ~Z"""
 const beam = @import("beam");